What is the Proper Aspirin Dosage for Dogs?

 - Loss of appetite

 Even if you use the right dosage, you should still monitor your dog closely after giving him aspirin to make sure he doesn’t have a negative reaction.
+After all, no two dogs are exactly the same, and some minor (or major) side effects might appear even with all the proper steps taken care of.
 If you notice any of the symptoms above, or if your dog just starts acting differently, take him to the vet immediately for treatment.

 What Does Aspirin Poisoning In Dogs Look Like?